Roti (1 Medium (7 Inches)) and Chickpea Curry (1 Cup)

 How to consume Chickpea Curry, Roti without glucose spikes

-Add a source of lean protein, such as grilled chicken or tofu, to your meal.
-Protein can help slow the digestion process and stabilize blood sugar levels.
+Include a source of lean protein, such as grilled chicken or tofu, in your meal.
+Protein can help stabilize blood sugar levels by slowing down the digestion process.

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Hydration can assist in digestion and help to prevent rapid increases in blood sugar levels.
+Drink water before and during your meal.
+Staying hydrated can aid in digestion and help regulate blood sugar levels.

 Eat Mindfully

-Take your time to eat slowly and savor your meal.
-Eating mindfully can aid in proper digestion and help you recognize when you’re full.
+Take your time to eat slowly and enjoy your meal.
+Mindful eating can prevent overeating and help you better manage portion sizes.

 Discover